AlexSummersDev/PlexPlay/README.md

 ## Recent Changes

+- ✅ Added integrated search at bottom of Movies home screen
+- ✅ Plex library detection in search results with visual separation
+- ✅ Quick action buttons for download and trailer on search results
+- ✅ Fixed Plex API timeout errors with 5-second timeout and silent error handling
 - ✅ Fixed YouTube trailer playback error (Error 153) with enhanced WebView configuration
 - ✅ Added Plex library detection on details screen
 - ✅ Visual indicator showing when content is already in Plex library